Otto Rathsman: Career

-Rathsman served in New York City in 1942, Washington, D.C. in 1943, Buenos Aires in 1945 and was First Secretary there in 1950.
-He was First Legation Secretary in London in 1950, First Secretary in 1953, First Legation Secretary in Ottawa in 1953, and First Secretary in 1957.
-While serving as First Secretary in Ottawa, Rathsman was en route to Stockholm on 25 July 1956 for a two-month vacation when the eastbound MS Stockholm collided with westbound Italian ocean liner SS Andrea Doria.
+Rathsman served in New York City in 1942, Washington, D.C. in 1943, Buenos Aires in 1945 and was first secretary there in 1950.
+He was First Legation Secretary in London in 1950, first secretary in 1953, first legation secretary in Ottawa in 1953, and first secretary in 1957.
+While serving as first secretary in Ottawa, Rathsman was en route to Stockholm on 25 July 1956 for a two-month vacation when the eastbound MS Stockholm collided with westbound Italian ocean liner SS Andrea Doria.
 He suffered only a minor head injury.

-The year after, Rathsman became Director at the Swedish Foreign Ministry and in 1959 he became Embassy Counsellor in New Delhi.
-He became Consul (with the title of Consul-general) in Nairobi in 1962 and he was Ambassador in Nairobi, also accredited to Dar es Salaam, Kampala and Lusaka from 1962 to 1966 and Caracas, also accredited to Santo Domingo and Port of Spain from 1966 to 1970.
-After that he was Ambassador in Bucharest from 1970 to 1973, Baghdad from 1973 to 1975, Consul-general in São Paulo from 1976 to 1980 and Consul-general in San Francisco from 1980 to 1982.
+The year after, Rathsman became Director at the Swedish Foreign Ministry and in 1959 he became embassy counsellor in New Delhi.
+He became consul (with the title of consul-general) in Nairobi in 1962 and he was ambassador in Nairobi with dual accreditation to Bujumbura, Dar es Salaam, Kampala, Kigali, and Lusaka from 1964 to 1966.
+He was then ambassador in Caracas, also accredited to Santo Domingo and Port of Spain from 1966 to 1970.
+After that he was ambassador in Bucharest from 1970 to 1973, Baghdad from 1973 to 1975, consul-general in São Paulo from 1976 to 1980 and consul-general in San Francisco from 1980 to 1982.
 Before retiring, Rathsman was mediator in the Neutral Nations Supervisory Commission in Korea from 1 April 1982 to 31 March 1983 with the rank of major general.